 Beginning with issue 4.1, publication in Supernatural Studies occurs first in print and is followed 30 days later by open-access electronic publication under a Creative Commons BY-NC license.
 Material from issues prior to 4.1 will be made available online as authorial permissions are secured.
 The journal is listed in the MLA Directory of Periodicals and indexed in the MLA International Bibliography.

 See our latest Calls for Papers here.
-Submissions for issue 6.1 (summer 2019) are now being accepted.
+Submissions for issue 6.2 (winter/spring 2020) are now being accepted.